Out and About

 - Walk around the Rumps from Pentire Farm, Polzeath – stunning views and picnic spot

-- Walking from the farm to Port Isaac
+- Walking from the farm to Port Isaac – for the more intrepid folk

-- Watergate Bay – amazing dog friendly beach – watch extreme water sports there!
+- Watergate Bay – amazing dog friendly beach – watch extreme water sports there

 Eating Establishments

-- The Cornish Arms at St Merryn
+- Cornish Arms, St Merryn

 - Stepping Stones, Wadebridge – advance booking essential

-- St Kew Inn – excellent food, ambience and beer garden, serve local wooded beer – very dog friendly but book ahead for a table indoors
+- St Kew Inn – excellent food, ambience and beer garden, serve local wooded beer – dog friendly but book ahead for a table indoors

 Feeling Adventurous